gregplechaty/currency-compare-components/README.md

 ###### Notes: ######
 - Data is provided by https://exchangerate.host/.
 - Bar chart represents proportional value of each currency.
-- The page returns monthly currency exchange rates against the Euro.
-Essentially, how much of a given currency is needed to purchase 1 Euro.
+- New for this version is the control of the base currency of comparison.
+Numbers represent how much currency is needed to purchase 1 base currency.
-- Three inputs are required: Start Month, Number of months to display, and currency.
+- Three inputs are required: Start Month, Number of months to display, currency, and base currency.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).